 The goal is three-fold: 1) Offer small businesses and easy and expensive way to advertise themselves.
 2) Consumers will also benefit by learning more about their local businesses and get a chance to save money.
 3) Finally, it will benefit me and Susan by being a relatively simple and straightforward business to run, not requiring a lot of manpower, and produce a steady income.

-Here’s a link to the current plan.
-I updated this April 21, 2019.
+Here’s a link to the current strategy.
 I think it’s the most workable plan I’ve come up with yet.
 I will start with restaurants because everyone loves to go out to eat, and because there are some simple things I can offer them that don’t work so well with other types of businesses.

 In time, we should be able to branch out to other businesses.